-The City of Elk Grove has developed a draft Sustainability Element and Climate Action Plan (CAP).
-A Draft EIR is being developed for both the Sustainability Element and CAP, collectively referred to as the SECAP.
-The Draft EIR notice of preparation was available for public comment from June 10, 2011 to July 11, 2011.
-The purpose of the CAP is to identify how the City will achieve greenhouse gas emission reduction target of 15 percent by the year 2020 and to create a path to obtain 2050 State targets associated with Governor's Order S-03-05.
-The CAP provides goals and associated measures in the sectors of energy use, transportation, land use, water, and solid waste.
-In addition, the CAP provides goals and measures for longer-term adaptation to the potential risks associated with climate change.
+The City of Elk Grove has developed a Sustainability Element and Climate Action Plan (CAP).
+A Subsequent EIR (SEIR) to the General Plan EIR was developed for both the Sustainability Element and CAP, collectively referred to as the SECAP.
+The Sustainability Element and CAP are in draft form and have not yet been adopted by the City Council.

+The purpose of the CAP is to identify how the City will achieve a greenhouse gas emission reduction target of 15 percent by the year 2020 and to create a path to obtain 2050 State targets associated with Governor's Order S-03-05.
+The CAP provides measures in the sectors of energy use, transportation, land use, water, and solid waste.
+In addition, the CAP provides measures for longer-term adaptation to the potential risks associated with climate change.
 More specifically, the CAP: